kutlugsahin/impair/README.md

 }
 ```

 This would lead to infinite loop of constructing ServiceA and ServiceB.
-To avoid that inject decorator accepts DelayedConstuctor.
+To avoid that inject decorator accepts DelayedConstructor.
 When a delayed constructor is injected a proxy object is created and injected instead of the actual object.

 - @inject(delay(() ⇒ Class))